madoui/metaVaR/README.md

 The results consists in a list of objects of class <i>mvs</i> that contains the allele frequency matrix, global and pairwise <i>F_{ST}</i>, LK and associated corrected p-value.

 ### Data preprocessing and input data format
 You first need to run DiscoSnp++ on multisample metagenomic data without references.
 Then, use the DiscoSnp++ VCF output to generate two matices: one depth of coverage matrix for bialleic loci and one allele frequency matrix.
-This task can be performed using the perl script metavarFilter.pl.
+This task can be performed using the perl script metavarFilter.pl designed to parse the DiscoSnp++ output.
 ```
-perl metavarFilter.pl -i metavariant.vcf -p prefix -m
+perl metavarFilter.pl -i metavariant.vcf -p prefix [-options...]
 ```

 ### Read/Write metaVaR outputs